Thanks to Them: Plot

-At the Festival, the group attends the Haunted Hayride, led by Masha, where they learn the story of the Wittebane brothers: two orphaned boys, Philip and Caleb, came to Gravesfield and became witch hunters until Caleb met and fell in love with a witch named Evelyn, and followed her to the Demon Realm with Philip following in pursuit.
+Meanwhile, Hunter tells Luz his worries about Belos, so they search the abandoned house.
+After only finding a opossum there, they think they are safe, but Hunter is unknowingly possessed by Belos.
+That night, Luz records a video diary where she says that once everything is resolved, for everyone's sake, she will stay permanently in the Human Realm.

+On Halloween, while Luz and her friends go to the Halloween Festival, Camila and Vee stay home to handle trick or treaters.
 Hunter has another vision of Belos and tells Luz about the surprise Amity had planned for her, suggesting they should find the Titan's Blood first to make sure the others won't get into trouble.

-The map leads them to a swamp in the town graveyard where Luz discovers that her glyph magic is working again as they get closer to Titan's Blood.
-With that discovery, Belos takes full control over Hunter's body and tries to kill Luz.
-After Camila and Vee meet up with the others, they all arrive to help Luz and fight Belos.
-When Belos tries to destroy Hunter's palisman, Flapjack, Hunter regains control over his body and throws the vial with the Titan's Blood into the water.
+Meanwhile, Camila discovers Luz's video and leaves to find her, rallying Luz’s friends to help out.
+Luz and Hunter use the map they took from Amity to lead them to a swamp in the town graveyard, where Luz discovers that her glyph magic is working again as they get closer to the Titan's Blood.
+With the discovery, Belos takes full control over Hunter's body, fighting Luz while gloating about her involvement in helping him, just as Amity, Willow, Gus, Camila, and Vee arrive.
+They all fight him, and when Belos tries to destroy Hunter's palisman, Flapjack, Hunter regains control over his body and throws the vial with the Titan's Blood into the water.
 Belos jumps after it, causing Hunter to almost drown, but Camila rescues him.
-Belos leaves Hunter's body, uses the Blood to open a portal to the Demon Realm to finish his mission of annihilating all witch kind, and escapes through it.
+Belos leaves Hunter's body, uses the Blood to open a portal to the Demon Realm, and escapes through it.
 Hunter nearly dies, so Flapjack sacrifices himself to revive him.